Montée du Gourguillon: Description

-At its end, the montée du Gourguillon divides into two routes: A staircase that leads into the rue des Farges, before the school of Saint-Just, continues the street axis, and the opposite one continues the top of the paved hill, lined with sidewalks, which joins the montée du Chemin-Neuf.
+At its end, the Montée du Gourguillon divides into two routes: A staircase that leads into the Rue des Farges, before the school of Saint-Just, continues the street axis, and the opposite one continues the top of the paved hill, lined with sidewalks, which joins the Montée du Chemin-Neuf.

 History

-From Roman times to the late 16th century, the montée was the sole road providing access to the Saint-Just quarter, and it was often used by processions of powerful men.
-In 1245, Pope Innocent IV; the Latin Emperor, Baldwin II; and Raymond VII, Count of Toulouse, used the montée du Gourguillon on their way to the Cathedral of St. John the Baptist to open the 13th ecumenical council, also known as the First Council of Lyon.
+From Roman times to the late 16th century, the Montée du Gourguillon was the sole road providing access to the Saint-Just quarter, and it was often used by processions of powerful men.
+In 1245, Pope Innocent IV; the Latin Emperor, Baldwin II; and Raymond VII, Count of Toulouse, used the Montée du Gourguillon on their way to the Cathedral of St. John the Baptist to open the 13th ecumenical council, also known as the First Council of Lyon.
 Originally, it was a natural road descending the hill of Fourvière to what is now known as Vieux Lyon, on the banks of the Saône river, thus connecting the two ancient centers of the city.
 Fourvière, the high center of the ancient city of Lugdunum, eventually diminished to the benefit of Vieux Lyon.
 In the Middle Ages, the street was called Beauregard.
 It was not lined with houses except at its lower end, and at its top the door of the city wall opened into the Saint-Just quarter, which was an independent village at that time..